kworam/ProcScript/README.md

     });

-Note that `XHR.makeCorsRequest_Proc` stashes a reference to itself in the variable `proc`'.
+Note that `XHR.makeCorsRequest_Proc` stashes a reference to itself in the variable `proc`.
 It then passes `proc` as the first parameter to the `PS.callProcSuccessCallback` and `PS.callProcFailureCallback` functions.

 `PS.callProcSuccessCallback` signals to ProcScript that the Adapter Proc completed successfully.
-Before calling this function, the Adapter Proc must set the value of its "in-out" or "out" parameters appropriately.
+Before calling this function, the Adapter Proc must set the value of its "in-out" or "out" parameters.

 `PS.callProcFailureCallback` signals to ProcScript that the Adapter Proc failed.
 The second parameter to `PS.callProcFailureCallback` is an error string detailing the reason for the failure.
 ProcScript propagates this error string up the Proc call stack as described in the *_catch and _finally block functions* section of this ReadMe.

-Adapter Proc Use and Restrictions
+Using Adapter Procs
 ---------------------------------------------------